liflab/beepbeep-3-book/markdown/palettes/README.md

 [⚓](https://github.com/liflab/beepbeep-3-examples/blob/master/Source/src/finitestatemachines/ExtendedMooreMachine.java#L69)

-Note that, this time, method `addTransition` takes three arguments: the `Function` corresponding to the guard, the number of the destination state, and the `ContextAssignment` corresponding to the side effect to apply on that transition.
+Note that, this time, the `addTransition` methods takes three arguments: the `Function` corresponding to the guard, the number of the destination state, and the `ContextAssignment` corresponding to the side effect to apply on that transition.
 As a matter of fact, `addTransition` accepts any number of `ContextAssignment`s after its first two arguments; this makes it possible to change the value of multiple context keys in the same transition.

-Once we understand these concepts, defining the other self-loop on state 0 becomes straightforward.
+Once we understand these concepts, defining the other self-loop on State 0 becomes straightforward.
 Instead of creating separate `guard` and `asg` objects, we put everything into the same method call:

 ``` java
 machine.addTransition(0, new FunctionTransition(